larsjnielsen09/servocontrol/README.md

-To compile, type make at the $ prompt
+To compile, type make at the $ prompt\n
 $ make